balena-io/balena-cli-advanced-masterclass/README.md

-To enable this, balena CLI includes the ability to use a configuration file in the current working directory (CWD) to determine which environment to use, as well as an environment variable to determine where to store the token and data.
+To enable this, balena CLI includes the ability to use a configuration file in the current working directory (CWD) to determine which environment to use, as well as to point to alternative data directories where authentication (login) tokens are stored.

-However, when doing so, it merges together *all* configurations that it finds, with the `balenarc.yml` file in the current working directory taking precedence over the user configuration file.
+When a configuration file is found in the current working directory, the CLI merges it with all other configuration sources, such as the `~/.balenarc.yml` file in the home dir.
+Settings defined in the `balenarc.yml` file in the current working directory take precedence over settings defined in `~/.balenarc.yml`.

 To demonstrate using different configuration files for different environments, in your home directory, create two directories called `balenaProduction` and